Facebook Advertising 101: Understanding Facebook Ads Metrics

 • Impressions: The number of times your Facebook ad was displayed.

 The next objective to consider is, well, consideration.
 This objective is focused on getting people to think about your brand or product as a potential solution to their problem.
 The goal of this objective is to generate interest and consideration.
-The main ads metrics we utilize to measure consideration are:

 • Click-through rate (CTR): The percentage of people who clicked on your Facebook ad after seeing it.